pharrisee/2fa/README.md

 end
 ```

-Call it by typing `mfa` in the terminal, and a menu appears, selecting one of the options will copy the code into the clipboard.
+Call it by typing `mfa` in the terminal and a menu appears.
+Selecting one of the options will copy the code into the clipboard.